 The Office provides banking and investment services for state agencies.
-The cash held by the Office on behalf of the State and local governments are reported in the Fiduciary Funds.
+The assets held by the Office on behalf of the State and local governments are reported in the Fiduciary Funds along with amounts held in trust for private purposes.
 The Statement of Fiduciary Net Position and Statement of Changes in Fiduciary Net Position are presented on the accrual basis of accounting.